guilinden/Riemann-Sum/README.md

 # Riemann-Sum
 Java code for Riemann Sum formulas
-Implementation for Middle, Left and Right Sum
+\nImplementation for Middle, Left and Right Sum